nhsconnect/nhslogin/src/fido.md

 <div class="nhsuk-inset-text">
   <span class="nhsuk-u-visually-hidden">Information: </span>
   <p>Continue to use your standard NHS login OpenID Connect integration.
-You do not need to make technical changes to that integration to support FIDO2.
-FIDO1 is not available as a new partner integration.</p>
+You do not need to make technical changes to that integration to support FIDO2 passkeys.
+FIDO1 is not available for partner onboarding.</p>
 </div>

-<h2>Biometric sign-in (FIDO1)</h2>

-<p>NHS login supports biometric sign-in as part of the NHS login journey.
-This is sometimes referred to as FIDO1.
-It is not a separate integration for partner services.</p>

-<p>Users may authenticate on their device using biometrics, such as face or fingerprint recognition.</p>

-<p>Your service does not receive the user's biometric data.</p>

-<p>FIDO1 is not available as a new partner integration.
-If your service already has a FIDO1 integration, contact NHS login support before making changes.</p>

 <h2>Passkeys (FIDO2)</h2>

-<p>NHS login also supports passkeys.
+<p>NHS login supports passkeys.
 Passkeys are based on FIDO2.</p>

 <p>A user may unlock a passkey on their device using biometrics, a device PIN or a security key.</p>

+<p>NHS login manages the user's biometric or passkey credential as part of the sign-in journey.
+Your service does not receive the user's biometric data.</p>

 <p>If your service has a native mobile app, supporting passkeys can require technical changes in that app.</p>